ONSdigital/survey-assist-api/docs/generic_classification.md

 The API supports rephrasing of classification descriptions to provide more user-friendly versions.
 This feature can be controlled separately for SIC and SOC classifications.

+### How Rephrasing Works

+The rephrase toggle allows you to choose between:
+- **Original SIC descriptions**: Technical, official SIC code descriptions
+- **Rephrased descriptions**: User-friendly, simplified versions of the same information

+### Rephrasing Data Sources

+**Package Data**: Contains 28 agricultural SIC codes (01xxx series) with rephrased descriptions **Local Data**: Contains full rephrase dataset with comprehensive coverage

+The rephrase data source is controlled by the `SIC_REPHRASE_DATA_PATH` environment variable, just like the lookup data.

 ### Options Structure

 The `options` field allows granular control over rephrasing for different classification types: